L. Mendel Rivers: Views regarding race

+Like most South Carolinian Democrats from his era, Rivers, who became of member of the Citizens' Councils, was an ardent segregationist.
+Rivers and the entire South Carolina delegation signed the Southern Manifesto in 1956.
+Rivers voted against the Civil Rights Acts of 1957, the Civil Rights Acts of 1960, the Civil Rights Acts of 1964, and the Civil Rights Acts of 1968 as well as the 24th Amendment to the U.S. Constitution and the Voting Rights Act of 1965.

-Like most South Carolinian Democrats from his era, Rivers was an ardent segregationist.
-He voted against every civil rights bill, and joined the entire South Carolina delegation in signing the Southern Manifesto in 1956.
-He attempted to have Charleston federal district court judge J. Waties Waring impeached for having ruled that blacks had to be allowed to vote in the Democratic primary and that segregated schools were unconstitutional.
+Rivers attempted to have Charleston federal district court judge J. Waties Waring impeached for having ruled that blacks had to be allowed to vote in the Democratic primary and that segregated schools were unconstitutional.
 In South Carolina in the 1940s the Democratic Party had all-white primary elections, which was contested in the court case Elmore v.
 Rice where George Elmore was represented by Harold Boulware and Thurgood Marshall and the NAACP.
 Judge Waring ruled in favor of Elmore in 1947, but the ruling was rebuffed by South Carolina outside of Richland County.
 In a second case Brown v.
 Baskin (1948), Judge Waring once again ruled that the South Carolina Democratic Party must hold primaries that are "freely open to all parties... without discrimination of race, color or creed."
 Judge Waring was eventually forced to leave South Carolina after his dissenting opinion in Briggs v.
 Elliot (1951), which challenged segregation in public schools, eventually becoming one of five cases that was seen by the U.S. Supreme Court in Brown v.
 Board of Education.
 Despite Rivers' fundraising campaign against him, Judge Waring was not impeached, but he eventually moved to New York to continue his work as a federal judge where he died in 1968.
 Judge Waring was buried in Magnolia Cemetery on Meeting Street in Charleston and his funeral was attended by more than 200 blacks and less than a dozen whites.
 When President Truman integrated the U.S. Army in 1948, Rivers called him a "dead chicken" and a "bankrupt politician".
 Rivers was so incensed by Truman that he supported Strom Thurmond in the 1948 Presidential election.
 After Truman's victory, he lost his patronage privileges and was lucky to retain his seat on the Armed Services Committee.